CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 As a result, two different approaches can be distinguished to detect and prevent applications and unwanted behavior of a system (eg in the case of malicious programs).
 In the blacklist approach of common anti-virus programs, this is done on the basis of known signatures and heuristics of unwanted applications.
 This approach has some weaknesses, such as: B. that new malicious programs can change automatically with each new copy and thus have a new, yet unknown signature.
 Thus, the successful protection depends on the timeliness and availability of the signatures.

 With application whitelisting, only such applications and behaviors are allowed that have been explicitly released.
-Everything else is prohibited.
+Everything else is forbidden.
 This way, there is no dependency on current signatures.
 In particular, in systems such as in the OT environment, which are subject to only minor changes due to software installations, this method is suitable.
 Therefore, as far as possible, an application control should always follow the whitelist approach.

 For example, to prevent the execution of unauthorized software, such protection software can resort to the following different attributes: